Public Policy Internships

 Also Under Environmental Justice & Private Business

-SupplyShift is seeking 1-2 motivated interns with strong analytical and Excel skills to work with its implementation staff on two projects next year during winter and spring quarters, possibly longer.
-Interns have the opportunity to work on a variety of tasks related to assisting customer implementation and support teams, testing new features, and managing their support center articles.
+SupplyShift is seeking 1-2 motivated interns with strong writing and editing skills.
+The interns will work on tasks like conducting research and developing and editing marketing copy related to a variety of supply chain sustainability topics.
 The internship requires at least 10 hours a week on an ongoing basis.
 The internship will begin as credit based, and could convert to a paid position after the first quarter.
 Course credit can be arranged with the Environmental Studies Internship Office.
+Please send your resume and a writing sample to tbrown@supplyshift.net for consideration for these positions.Homelessness Internship

 Also Under Environmental Justice Tab